wavefrontHQ/help/onboarding/dashboards.md

 ### Wavefront Tour Dashboards

 To get an overview of the benefits and capabilities of Wavefront, check out the Wavefront Tour dashboards.
-Click the links below or head on over to the [dashboard browser](/dashboards) and click the **wavefront.tour** tag.
+Select links below or head on over to the [dashboard browser](/dashboards) and look for dashboards with the **wavefront.tour** tag.

 [[wavefrontTourDashboards]]